MS-13 gang member known as 'Animal' sentenced to 40 years in prison over killing of 15-year-old boy

 WHAT IS MS-13, THE VIOLENT GANG TRUMP VOWED TO TARGET

-President Trump is set to visit New York's Long Island on Wednesday, another hotspot for MS-13 activity.
+President Trump is set to visit New York's Long Island on Wednesday, another hotspot for MS-13 activity, and has spoken out about some of the grisliest murders committed by the gang in recent memory.

-Trump was asked last week about the brutal gang by Fresno County Sheriff Margaret Mims when addressing California sanctuary city laws.
-Mims specifically said, “There could be an MS-13 gang member I know about, if they don’t reach a certain threshold, I cannot tell ICE about them.”
+In the wake of his comments last week, media organizations continued to misrepresent Trump’s comments long after watchdogs called them out on social media for misinterpreting the remarks.

+C-SPAN tweeted a video that did not show Mims’ comment, editing down the conversation with Trump’s answer and the caption: “President Trump during California #SanctuaryCities Roundtable: ‘These aren't people.
+These are animals.’”
+The misleading video has been viewed more than 4.5 million times.